ShivarajMbhagoji/CodeFury_7.0/README.md

 - Resource Management: Keep track of essential resources and supplies.
 - User Authentication: Secure sign-in and sign-up using Firebase Authentication.
 - Data Synchronization: Sync data across devices with Firebase Realtime Database or Firestore.

+-We have used 'DisasterSafe' api to fetch the global disaster events and Emergency contact of respective countries

 ## Drive Link